 - You have full freedom to do whatever you want on your blog.

-WordPress.org platform is suitable for those who want to start a professional blog with an intention to customize blog by installing premium themes for a great look, adding advanced features and make money online by monetizing a blog.
+The WordPress.org platform is suitable for those who want to start a professional blog with the intention of customizing it by installing premium themes for a great look, adding advanced features, and making money online by monetizing a blog.

 WordPress .com and .org differences explained in detail.

 With the .com version your site is not 100% yours.

 This is the first and probably the most important point.
 If you start a free hosted site, then guess what, you don’t own it.
 It’s not for you.
 Your content is really their content.
 There have been so many cases where blogs have been shut down for no apparent reason or a simple mistake.
 Guess what happens to all the words that you have spent hours typing?
 It’s gone forever.
 You won’t be able to get it back.
 Believe me, this is not something that rarely happens.
 This happens to a lot of people every year.

 WordPress makes it clear in their TOS page # 16 that they can shut down your site without warning and without a cause at any time immediately.
 A wise person, after reading their terms of service, would say I’m not willing to take that chance.
 With WordPress.org, everything is yours.
 You own it.
 You don’t have to worry about your site being terminated.
 You don’t have to worry about anyone taking your house because they don’t like your artistic decorations.
 You’re free to express yourself.
 The sky is the limit.
 The more you write on your blog and the more it grows, the more you will fall in love with your blog.
 You’re going to be happy with your accomplishments.
 Don’t make the mistake of the many owners who have shut down.
 Don’t risk it.